upmcplanetracker/rootless-podman-quadlets/homepage/README.md

 ## Docker socket
 The container uses Podman’s socket to show container status.
 If you don’t need this feature, remove the `DOCKER_HOST` environment and the socket volume.

-## Hardening
-All hardening options are commented out.
-Uncomment the `NoNewPrivileges`, `ReadOnly`, and the corresponding `tmpfs` mounts together.